John Augustus Sutter Jr.: Acapulco

 Being rid of the property and the obligation to take care of it, in 1850, Sutter Jr. moved south to find a climate that suited his needs.
 He made it as far as Acapulco, Mexico.
 There he met his first wife, María del Carmen Rivas.
 They were married in the latter part of 1850.
 Having recovered his health but never any money from his earlier business dealings he returned to California to try and force payment.
-Brannan waited until August was desperate then offered him $40,000 as payment in full for what was the final slice of his father's land.
-Panic stricken young August agreed but even then received no cash, only notes for which he signed receipts for $100,000 of which he also never saw a dime.
-Brannan's company then buried August with lawsuits to the point that he gladly received a mere $3,500 after which August still found himself in debt just over $300.
+Brannan waited until Sutter Jr. was desperate then offered him $40,000 as payment in full for what was the final slice of his father's land.
+Panic stricken young Sutter agreed but even then received no cash, only notes for which he signed receipts for $100,000 of which he also never saw a dime.
+Brannan's company then buried Sutter Jr. with lawsuits to the point that he gladly received a mere $3,500 after which Sutter Jr. still found himself in debt just over $300.
 With his nerves and health in shambles again and with nothing left to sell he again ran back to Mexico amid accusations of his squandering his father's fortune.
 In 1852, his first son, John Sutter III, was born in Northwest Mexico.
 During this time Sutter Jr. was involved in many court cases over the sale of his property to Brannan and the lack of payment for the property.
 In some instances, these court cases went all the way to the Supreme Court of California.
 These court cases did not benefit Sutter Jr. except to release him of the burden of caring for the estate.